-Clove pink, sometimes known as Florists’ carnation, or common carnation.
+Clove pink is known as Florists’ or common carnation.

 Name – Dianthus caryophyllus